liferay/liferay-docs/develop/tutorials/articles/111-customizing/05-overriding-language-keys.markdown

 [`com.liferay.portal.kernel.util.ResourceBundleLoader`](@platform-ref@/7.0-latest/javadocs/portal-kernel/com/liferay/portal/kernel/util/ResourceBundleLoader.html)
 and overrides all its methods.

-The `@Component` annotation registers it as a resource bundle loader component for the target module.
+The `@Component` annotation registers the class as a resource bundle loader component for the target module.
 The example's target module has the bundle symbolic name `com.liferay.blogs.web` and servlet context `blogs-web`.
 Liferay's modules use a base resource bundle named `content.Language`.
 Attribute setting `immediate =